tarof429/magarin/kvm_virt_install_manual_archlinux_efi/README.md

-# Installing ArchLinux using virt-install with KVM (manually)
+# Installing ArchLinux using virt-install with KVM (manually and with EFI)

 ## Steps